 As your dog ages, you will have to help keep their nose moist.
 Applying Pup Wax® as an everyday nose balm can help your pup retain their ability to smell for a longer time and more effectively by preventing loss of moisture.

-Tips on how to use Pup Wax® as a nose balm
+Tips for getting the most out of Pup Wax® as a nose balm

 4. Check for other symptoms